Island of Rhodes Ρόδος

 Sometimes called "The Island of the Roses"

 The island is approximately 226 miles (363 kilometers) from the Greek mainland, but is only 11 miles (18 kilometers) from Turkey.
+A ferry boat journey from Athens/Piraeus to Rhodes is on average 12.5 hours.

 Outside of the city of Rhodes, the island is dotted with small villages and beach resorts, among them Faliraki, Lindos, Kremasti, Haraki, Pefkos, Archangelos, Afantou, Koskinou, Embona (Attavyros), Paradisi, and Trianta (Ialysos).